Jay Hall Connaway: Career as an artist

-Upon their return to the United States in 1931 in the midst of the Great Depression, again, Bartlett Arkell and Robert Macbeth sponsored the artist, this time providing first a studio in Portland, Maine; and then a cottage on the remote art colony island of Monhegan.
-He was one of the three principal painters on Monhegan during the 1930s and 1940s, the others being Abraham Bogdanove; and Andrew Winter (who came to Monhegan at Connaway's suggestion).
+Upon their return to the United States in 1931 in the midst of the Great Depression, Bartlett Arkell and Robert Macbeth again sponsored the artist, this time providing first a studio in Portland, Maine, and then a cottage on the remote art colony island of Monhegan.
+Connaway was one of the three principal painters on Monhegan during the 1930s and 1940s, the others being Abraham Bogdanove and Andrew Winter (who came to Monhegan at Connaway's suggestion).
 There Connaway started the Connaway Art School.

 At the outbreak of World War II, the Connaways left Monhegan temporarily and took work to help the war effort at American Car and Foundry Company in Berwick, Pennsylvania.
 At first Connaway worked the assembly line but was reassigned to draw the tank parts for the catalogue.
-Connaway returned to Monhegan in the summers to tend to school business and art sales.
+He returned to Monhegan in the summers to tend to school business and art sales.

-In 1943 Connaway was elected a member of the National Academy of Design; he was also a member of the Salmagundi Club.
+In 194,3 Connaway was elected a member of the National Academy of Design; he was also a member of the Salmagundi Club.

 The Connaways remained on Monhegan until 1947, when they moved to Vermont, residing in Dorset until 1953, then North Rupert.
-Connaway painted rural landscapes of the Vermont countryside and operated a summer art school, until 1966.
-Connaway also lectured and demonstrated his painting techniques in art schools and museums across America.
+Connaway painted rural landscapes of the Vermont countryside and operated a summer art school until 1966.
+He also lectured and demonstrated his painting techniques in art schools and museums across America.

-During the 1950s Connaway found himself at odds with newly ascendant modernism, particularly abstract art.
+During the 1950s, Connaway found himself at odds with newly ascendant modernism, particularly abstract art.
 He wrote in his journal: "[t]his game called art, what is it?
 Am not sure I know.
 It seems that Realism, a style of saying nothing very well; and Modernism, a style of saying absolutely nothing very, very badly.
 There must be a middle."

 In 1962, Connaway merged his school with the Southern Vermont Arts Center and became the school's first director.
-During the 1960s, in addition to managing the art school Connaway painted in Portugal, Spain, California, and Arizona.
-In the last year of his life, troubled with poor eyesight and failing health, Connaway was no longer able to paint.
+During the 1960s, in addition to managing the art school, he painted in Portugal, Spain, California, and Arizona.
+In the last year of his life, troubled with poor eyesight and failing health, he was no longer able to paint.

 Death

 Connaway had taken to spending winters in Green Valley, Arizona in his later years, and he died there on February 18, 1970.
-Survivors included his widow Louise B. Connaway, his daughter, Leonebel M. Connaway in New York City, a brother, Hugh W. Connaway of Indianapolis, Indiana, a retired photographer for the Indianapolis Star; an Aunt Mrs. Leah Connaway of Liberty, Indiana and first cousins Charles C. Widdows and Glenn Connaway, both also of Liberty.
+Survivors included his widow Louise B. Connaway, his daughter, Leonebel M. Connaway in New York City, a brother, Hugh W. Connaway of Indianapolis, Indiana, a retired photographer for the Indianapolis Star; an Aunt Mrs. Leah Connaway of Liberty, Indiana; and first cousins Charles C. Widdows and Glenn Connaway, both also of Liberty.

 Connaway's widow and daughter donated Conway's papers to the Smithsonian Archives of American Art, where they remain on deposit available to researchers.

-There is no final resting place: his body was donated at his request to the University of Vermont Medical School, and then the cremated remains scattered in Mettowee Creek behind his studio in North Rupert, Vermont.
+There is no final resting place: his body was donated at his request to the University of Vermont Medical School, and the cremated remains were scattered in Mettowee Creek behind his studio in North Rupert, Vermont.